 Although the paths to the summit are well established we would always advise that you go with a guide, or at the very minimum a member of the group is experienced in mountain walking, has first aid experience and a good knowledge of navigation skills, particularly in winter.

 You should also check out our Training Plans and Kit Lists before you go!

-See here for information on Private Guided Walking.
+See here for information on Guided Walks.